merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 ### File categorization

 The `--categorize-files` flag categorizes output map files into a subdirectory structure based on the KEGG [BRITE hierarchy of pathways](https://www.genome.jp/brite/br08901).
 For example, a `Glycolysis / Gluconeogenesis` map would be placed in a directory named `Metabolism/Carbohydrate_metabolism`, as would a `Citrate cycle (TCA cycle)` map, whereas an `RNA polymerase` map would be placed in a directory named `Genetic_Information_Processing/Transcription`.
 These category directories are built inside each of the subdirectories described above, so a categorized map of one sample would be found at, say, `individual/SAMPLE_1/Metabolism/Carbohydrate_metabolism/ko00010.pdf`.
 Within `unified`, `individual`, and `grid`, a subdirectory named `all_maps` is created alongside them, holding a hard link to every one of that directory's maps so that they can also be reached from a single place.

+### Skipping the summary map

+The `unified` map summarizes every sample, group, contigs database, or genome at once.
+A run draws it even when no summary was asked for.
+By default the sources are summarized by presence.
+That summary is not always wanted, and it can claim more than the data supports.
+Pooling values is only meaningful across commensurable samples.
+Presence in any one sample says little when the point is to compare the samples.

+`--skip-unified-maps` leaves that map out.
+The `unified` subdirectory is not written.
+The colorbar for that map is not written either, unless the same scale also colors the individual maps, which would otherwise have no key anywhere in the output.
+The maps of the individual sources are all that is left, so `--draw-individual-files` and/or `--draw-grid` are required.
+Each grid holds the individual maps alone, without the first 'unified' map panel labeled `all` (or `pangenome`).

 Here is a simple example of the output file structure produced with `--name-files` and `--categorize-files` in the course of `anvi-self-test --suite kegg-mapping` (with the `-o` option to save the temporary directories in the test from removal).